amuhak/Macro/Unit 6/Foreign Exchange Market.md

 ## Relative Interest Rate
 If American bonds increase in interest rate.
 The Americans will supply less Dollars and hence there will be a lower demand for Euros.
 The Europeans will demand more Dollar so the will supply more Euros.

+Capital Outflow: Money leaving the country.
+The increases the supply of the currency.

+Flexible Exchange Rates balance trade.
+More -->